maulik9898/generator-angular-arduino/contributing.md

 1. Clone it and `cd` to its root
 2. `npm install`
 3. `npm link` (tells NPM to look to your own version)
-4. `yo angular-fullstack` as normal.
+4. `yo angular-arduino` as normal.
 It should run from your cloned version rather than the one downloaded from NPM.

 ## Git Commit Guidelines